 PennEWB’s foreign involvement is a mutually beneficial process.
 Partner communities are provided with needed assistance to improve quality of life and plan for their future.
 Students are exposed to new cultures, obtain experience planning and implementing an engineering project, and are made aware of outstanding engineering challenges in developing communities.

 Pajomel is a farming village located above Lake Atitlan in Sololá, Guatemala.
-During and after the Penn EWB August 2011 irrigation implementation trip, the need for latrines was brought to our attention by community members and Ati’t Ala’, our local partner NGO.
+In August 2011, the chapter started its involvement in the community with an irrigation project that provided irrigation capabilities to several village farmers.
+After the irrigation implementation trip, the need for latrines was brought to our attention by community members and Ati’t Ala’, our local partner NGO.
 There are currently 85 families in Pajomel.
-Most have dilapidated latrines and some have no means at all.
-In our most recent implementation trip, we started work on 8 latrine sites.
+Most have dilapidated latrines and some have no latrines at all.
+In our three implementation trips since, we have worked with the community to construct numerous latrines with a goal of providing a latrine for every family.
 Our help will not only improve their standard of living but also decrease health problems.
-Appointed health officers in Pajomel have identified many health issues that point to poor sanitation.
-The work Penn EWB can do in the village will give the people there what we consider the just the basics of a bathroom.
-But for families in Pajomel it is a source of so many problems that only our project can solve.
+Appointed health officers in Pajomel have identified many health issues that point to poor sanitation and PennEWB has implemented a multitude of health curricula in the school.
+The work PennEWB has done in the village has drastically improved the health and sanitation situation in Pajomel.

-PennEWB returned toTerreritos to assist in the initiation of a latrine program and to attend the official inauguration of the water system.
+PennEWB returned to Terreritos to assist in the initiation of a latrine program and to attend the official inauguration of the water system.
 The team broke into workgroups to help individual families construct latrines based upon a government design in common use in theregion.
 Upon departing this group also worked with the local Patranato (community council) to arrange a system for the remaining families to receive materials and any assistance necessary by skilled community members such as masons in completing construction of a latrine.

 Prior to 1995, the community extracted their required daily water from small and sparse wells and springs located on the outskirts of the community.
 As many of these wells ran dry, the supply proved insufficient for the 25 families that lived in the town at that time.
 In 1995, the community obtained the support to install a water system at a spring located two kilometers away.
 At the time, this system met the needs of the community.
 However, the population has since grown significantly, bringing the total number of homes to 46.
 As a result the water system was no longer sufficient.
 The lack of a proper water system led to problems of health, hygiene and diet in the community.
 The villagers of Terreritos, Honduras, were lacking a sufficient amount of clean water to meet their basic needs.
 Additionally, as of 2006, fewer than ten households had access to a latrine.
 This condition further contributed to health and hygiene related problems.